seba-1511/dist_blog/article.md

 However, a very large batch size will simply result in computational overhead since your gradient will not significantly improve.
 Therefore, it is usual to keep it between 32 and 1024 samples, even when our dataset contains millions of examples.

 ## Variants of SGD
 As we will now see, several variants of the gradient descent algorithm exist.
 They all try to improve the quality of the gradient by including more or less sophisticated heuristics.
-For a more in depth treatment, I would recommend [Sebastian Ruder's excellent blog post](http://sebastianruder.com/optimizing-gradient-descent/) and the [CS231n web page](http://cs231n.github.io/neural-networks-3/) on optimization.
+For a more in-depth treatment, I would recommend [Sebastian Ruder's excellent blog post](http://sebastianruder.com/optimizing-gradient-descent/) and the [CS231n web page](http://cs231n.github.io/neural-networks-3/) on optimization.

 ### Adding Momentum
 Momentum techniques simply keep track of a weighted average of previous updates, and apply it to the current one.
 This is akin to the momentum gained by a ball rolling downhill.
 In the following formulas, $\mu$ is the momentum parameter - how much previous updates we want to include in the current one.